-A term deposit lets you lock away a lump sum of money for a set length of time.
-In return you’ll get a guaranteed rate of interest, so you’ll know exactly what the return on your money will be right from the outset.
+A term deposit works by locking a way a lump sum of money for a set length of time.
+That means once you’ve put your money into a term deposit, you won’t be able to access it until the term ends.
+In return, you’ll get a guaranteed rate of interest, so you’ll know what the return on your money will be from the outset.

 Term deposits are similar to savings accounts, however there are important differences.
 Savings accounts for example could have a variable interest rate that can change at any time, affecting the amount of interest you could earn on your savings; on the flipside they also give you access to your money at any time rather than locking it away.